alexbrocklebank/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 7 steps, with optional debugging output after each image modification.
+These steps are:

 1. First, I converted the images to grayscale, fed the grayscale image into a gaussian blur function, and lastly performed a Canny Edge Detection on the image.
 All of this functionality was provided by the helper functions grayscale(), gaussian_blur(), and canny().